 In your many years of art appreciation around the world, what works inspire you outside of your collection?

 So much!
 Broadly, I do think messaging in art is very important.
 It is a wonderful way to communicate, and communication via art – be it about civil rights or war – can be extremely powerful.
-For example, last winter we went to L.A. to see the exhibition Soul of a Nation.
+For example, several years ago we went to L.A. to see the exhibition Soul of a Nation.
 All of the artists in the exhibition were Black, and it featured the work of some incredible American artists who were largely ignored by art institutions during the heights of their careers.
 It was a painful exploration of our history.
 I find that political messaging in contemporary art is very powerful.

 Did your time at Winfield House in London, when your husband, Louis, was the United States Ambassador to the United Kingdom, shape your collection?